rng-guy/NFSMWBartender/README.txt

 ── ■ │ WHAT IS NFSMW BARTENDER? (v2.03.00) │ ■ ────────────────────────────────────────────────────

-View this document with better formatting on GitHub: https://github.com/rng-guy/NFSMWBartender
+View THIS DOCUMENT with better formatting on GitHub: https://github.com/rng-guy/NFSMWBartender

 Bartender adds NEW CUSTOMISATION OPTIONS to pursuits.
 These new options come in two feature sets:
  • the "BASIC" FEATURE SET lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" FEATURE SET lets you change cop-spawning behaviour and tables without limits.

+For OPTIMAL PURSUIT CUSTOMISABILITY, pair Bartender with VltEd.
+Bartender can't replace VltEd, as Bartender's features are deliberately limited to things that are beyond what VltEd can do.

-The sections below ADDRESS THESE QUESTIONS in detail:
+The SECTIONS BELOW address these questions in detail:
  1) • What does the "Basic" feature set do?
  2) • What does the "Advanced" feature set do?
  3) • What mods are (in)compatible with Bartender?